It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time! This crockpot meal is as simple as it is delicious.

 1 – Leftover Corned Beef Sweet Potato Breakfast Hash!

 Dice some raw sweet potatoes and/or regular potatoes into small cubes.
 Dice up an onion or shallots.
 If you have bell peppers, dice some of those up too!
 Dice up some leftover cooked corned beef.
-Add diced potatoes and about a tablespoon olive oil to a cast iron pan and cook, stirring occasionally until they start to brown.
+Add diced potatoes in and about a tablespoon olive oil to a cast iron pan and cook, stirring occasionally until they start to brown.
 Add in the onions and peppers, about 1/2 tsp of smoked paprika, a large pinch of salt, some black pepper, about a half teaspoon of garlic powder.
 Continue to brown stirring occasionally so they don’t burn.
 If the pan looks too dry just add a drizzle of olive oil.
 If potatoes are still raw in the middle but browned and crispy on the outside, add about a tablespoon or two of water, stir and cover with lid or foil for a minute or two.
 They’ll steam up quickly.
-Remove the lid and allow any excess moisture to cook out.
+Remove the lid and allow any excess moisture to cookout.
 I serve this up alongside eggs, or add it to a flour tortilla for breakfast burritos!

 2 – THIS RECIPE!

 I never tried cooking cabbage as a side dish before.
 It never sounded good to me.
 UNTIL I READ THIS RECIPE from my food blog idol.
 It’s ridiculous!
+I add black sesame seeds and instead of celery, I had sugar snap peas.
+What’s your favorite cabbage recipe?
+I strongly recommend trying this “Cabbage Thingy!”
+A drizzle of Sriracha and a sprinkle of black roasted sesame seeds make it extra special!